 Have you sent your request for a new electricity connection to your DNO?
 Great!
 They will now send you a quotation.
 If it is acceptable and you agree to their price offer, your next job is to carry out the preparatory works described in the technical files sent by your DNO.

 You will then need to have your electrical installation checked by a body approved by the Minister for Energy.
 At this point, you will need to submit the single-line diagram of the installation, the diagram showing the position of its constituent parts, and the EAN code that identifies your connection.
 Your DNO will have given you this code in advance.

 Does your installation meet the current standards?
 You will then receive a certificate of compliance from the control body.
 You should produce it when your DNO visits your property.

 Once everything is in order, contact your network operator so that they can make the connection and install your electricity meter.
 Please note that some DNOs require payment of the quotation before starting the connection process.

 First of all, you should think about your choice of energy supplier.
 Do you want to become a customer of a company that invests in renewable energy, offers good discounts, or is known for the quality of its customer service?
 If you don’t know the characteristics of each supplier, please call us free of charge on 0800 37 456.
 Our advisers will be pleased to explain the advantages and disadvantages of each.

 Do you simply want to consider the financial aspect and find the cheapest electricity deal?
-If so, use our electricity price comparison site, the only comparison site certified by the CREG (federal regulator) in Belgium.
+If so, use our electricity price comparison site, the first comparison site certified by the CREG (federal regulator) in Belgium.
 Based on your electricity consumption, our tool will tell you which is the cheapest pricing plan.